nikhilnayyar002/Scrolling-Window-in-C-plus-plus/README.md

   * Presents menu items for selection using enter key and trigger callbacks.

 ## Support
+As of know the the classic console apis are supported by microsoft.

 > ### Note from Microsoft regarding current console apis support
 > This document describes console platform functionality that is no longer a part of our [ecosystem roadmap](https://docs.microsoft.com/en-us/windows/console/ecosystem-roadmap).
 We do not recommend using this content in new products, but we will continue to support existing usages for the indefinite future.
 Our preferred modern solution focuses on [virtual terminal sequences](https://docs.microsoft.com/en-us/windows/console/console-virtual-terminal-sequences) for maximum compatibility in cross-platform scenarios.
 You can find more information about this design decision in our [classic console vs. virtual terminal](https://docs.microsoft.com/en-us/windows/console/classic-vs-vt) document.